ghrjeon/ghrjeon/README.md

 ## Hi there 👋 I'm Rosalyn

-I am a PhD candidate in Economics with strong experience in data science, blockchain, and analytical engineering.
+I am a PhD candidate in Economics with strong experience in data science, blockchain, and data engineering.
 I am driven by continuous learning and passionate about solving complex problems using cutting-edge technology.

 I am excited to join a team to build things that make a difference!